Jessica is an experienced pet mom with dogs, cats, rats, fish, axolotls, a gecko, chickens, and ducks.

 Like pothos, peace lilies contain calcium oxalate crystals and can irritate the mouths of dogs when they chew on the plant.
 This causes an inflamed muzzle and throat and it can also cause diarrhea and vomiting.
 The most dangerous symptom that can occur is difficulty breathing because of a swollen airway, which would definitely warrant a trip to the vet.

-Other common names for this plant are Mother-in-Laws Tongue, Good Luck Plant, and Golden Bird's Nest.
+Other common names for this plant (Sansevieria trifasciata) are Mother-in-Laws Tongue, Good Luck Plant, and Golden Bird's Nest.
 This plant causes gastrointestinal issues when consumed by dogs.
 The irritation that this plant causes is usually mild, and does not last too long.
-If your dogs chews on this plant, you will likely notice vomiting, diarrhea, drooling, and loss of appetite.
+If your dog chews on this plant, you will likely notice vomiting, diarrhea, drooling, and loss of appetite.

 6. Bird of Paradise